 For a time, Linux survived among tech heads.
 Simple users found it hard to get support on forums replete with technical jargon.
 The free world never managed to present a united front that could market and support its software, with Mozilla’s Firefox the exception.

 Then something unexpected happened: Google decided to compete with Microsoft and released cloud-based software for email, word processing and much more.
 Google also followed Apple into the mobile phone business after acquiring Android, a mobile device platform powered by the Linux kernel.
-In 2007 Google formed the Open Handset Alliance with partners like Motorola and Samsung, and the scene was set for a showdown with Apple.
+In 2007 Google formed the Open Handset Alliance with partners like Motorola and Samsung.
+The scene was set for a showdown with Apple.

 Google’s next move was to release the Chromebook in 2011, which mostly ran Google’s cloud-based apps.
 Initially sold by Acer and Samsung, Chromebooks ran a version of Linux based on Android.
 It didn’t take long for Infoworld to proclaim that ‘the Chromebook line is probably the most successful Linux desktop/laptop computer we’ve seen to date.’